buildbot/buildbot/master/docs/manual/cfg-global.rst

 Note that the revision id may not always be in the form you expect, so code defensively.
 In particular, a revision of "??" may be supplied when no other information is available.

-Note that :class:`SourceStamp`\s that are not created from version-control changes (e.g., those created by a Nightly or Periodic scheduler) may have an empty repository string, if the repository is not known to the scheduler.
+Note that :class:`SourceStamp`\s that are not created from version-control changes (e.g., those created by a :bb:sched:`Nightly` or :bb:sched:`Periodic` scheduler) may have an empty repository string, if the repository is not known to the scheduler.

 Revision Link Helpers
 +++++++++++++++++++++